It is estimated that fashion is the second most polluting industry in the world, with 85% of all textiles produced each year going to landfills.

 I was brought onto the small startup team as lead designer to develop the business plan and launch the platform in London.

-This involved understanding our USP, pitching our story to investors, developing our platform with our scrappy team and creating artifacts such as the website and promotional materials.
+This involved understanding and defining our unique selling points, pitching our story to investors, developing our platform with our scrappy team and creating a distinctive brand that could translate to the website and promotional materials.

 Research